 BEFORE JUNIOR YEAR:

-- Check your transcript in Genius.
-Review your total number of credits and GPA.
+- Log into Genius and view your transcript.
+Check the total number of credits and GPA.
 NSA’s Guidance Department recommends that students earn at least 12 credits prior to entering the Junior Year.

 - Extracurricular activities: Summer is a great time to begin volunteering.